project-rig/rig_examples/02_using_sdram/README.rst

 Most interesting SpiNNaker applications require some sort of configuration data to be loaded onto the machine or produce result data which must be read back from the machine.
-Typically this is done by allocating and writing/reading to/from the shared SDRAM on each SpiNNaker chip.
+Typically this is done by allocating and writing to or reading from the shared SDRAM on each SpiNNaker chip.
 In this example we'll write a simple SpiNNaker application which, using a single core, adds two numbers loaded in SDRAM and writes the answer back to SDRAM.

-Much of the code in this example is unchanged from the previous example so we will only discuss the cahnges.
+Much of the code in this example is unchanged from the previous example so we will only discuss the changes.

 `Example Source code on GitHub <https://github.com/project-rig/rig_examples/tree/master/02_using_sdram>`_